xcart/xc5-manual/en/modules/booking/booking_module_getting_started.md

     See {% link "Setting up a simple bookable product" ref_7o088Cca %} / {% link "Setting up a bookable product with variants" ref_5BTPsMUx %}.

 4. If needed, adjust the text labels for the "Booking" module to go well with your type of bookable products.
-    See {% link "Editing "Booking" module text labels to your needs" ref_slH6gvha %}.
+    See {% link "Editing «Booking» module text labels to your needs" ref_slH6gvha %}.

 5. Add more bookable products if needed.